vstanyshevskyy/obobruiko/content/homepage/services.md

           *1 hour a week for yourself*

-          Together we can work to:
+          Together we can work to help you:

           * Cope with burnout and co-create a plan for your personal "burning up"

-          * Silence the voice of the inner critic, accept yourself and your uniqueness
+          * Silence the voice of your inner critic, accept yourself and your uniqueness

           * Reduce anxiety, feel calmer, more relaxed and with more confidence